bgamari/ghc-wiki-import/static-pointers.md

 This page lays out thinking about the design of the `StaticPtr` language extensions.

+The basic idea is laid out in the original [http://research.microsoft.com/~simonpj/papers/parallel Cloud Haskell paper].

 See also [wiki:DistributedHaskell the root page for distributed Haskell].

 == Background ==